wmiller5/fluffy-umbrella/proposal.md

 ## Questions to answer for Exercise #2

-1. Name: Give your project proposal a name (and edit the top line of this file)
+1. Name: Give your project proposal a name (and edit the top line of this file) College Calender

 2. Output: Describe the output your program will produce.
 Include and example format of the output produced.
+   The program will output a list of all coming assignments ordered by due date.
+For those due on the same date, order them by their weights on grade. ex.
+Journalism MediaAnalysisEssay 10/26/2018 9:55am 15%
+       History paper 10/26/2018 11:59pm 20%
+       Computer Science p3 10/29/2018 11:59pm 10%

 3. Input: Describe the data that is needed to solve your problem.
 Include an example format of the input data.
+   There are two functions of the program.
+   * Input information of the assignment. assignmentName, dueDate, subject, weight ex.
+MediaAnalysisEssay, 10/26/2018 9:55am, Journalism, 15%
+   * Current date on which the user want a schedule. ex.
+10/31/2018

 4. User Interface: Describe a user interface for your program.
 Use text menus or a simple graphic user interface.
+   Text interface.

 5. Types List: Break your solution idea down into units that you think can be implemented with a single class.
+   AssignmentNode(String name, String due, String subject, int weight) CustomLinkedList
+   Main (enable the user to run other staff)

 Name each interface or class and briefly describe its function or purpose.